KaeloLentsoe/Python-notes/Unit 2/Operators.md

 Understanding and effectively using relational and logical operators are essential skills for writing conditional statements and controlling the flow of a program.
 They are commonly used in constructs like `if` statements, loops, and more to make decisions based on certain conditions.

 # Operator Precedence Summary:

-Let's expand on the summary of operator precedence, ordered from the highest to the lowest, encompassing arithmetic, relational, and logical operators.
+This is a summary of operator precedence, ordered from the highest to the lowest, encompassing arithmetic, relational, and logical operators.

 1. **Parentheses `( )`:**
    - Highest precedence.